mairda/QtSunsetter/README.md

 * datetime
 * math

-Some of those will be installed by default with Pythoin 3.8+
+Some of those will be installed by default with Python 3.8+

 The goal in writing this was for use of a live webcam frame capture application that requires manual modification of brightness/contrast type controls where day and night required different assumptions.
 A console version is used at present and this is a nearly complete Qt UI based version.